Automation Payback: Sequencing Your First Workflows

 • Invoice and PO matching: reconcile supplier invoices against purchase orders and flag discrepancies before they become disputes.

 • Approval chains for leave, expenses, and procurement: replace email chains with a one-click manager review flow.
+Where purchasing is the bottleneck rather than leave or claims, an e-procurement system carries the live budget check and the audit trail as well.

 • Document data extraction: pull structured data from scanned documents, delivery orders, and forms into your ERP without manual re-keying.